c-zhong-ucl-ac-uk/realTRIPS/publications.md

 ## Other cities

 Sun, Mengqi, Yang Xu, **Chen Zhong**, Mengyao Ren, and Sangwon Park.
-2024. 【**Unraveling Changes of Spending Behavior in Pandemic Cities: A Nationwide Study of South Korea**(https://www.sciencedirect.com/science/article/pii/S0198971524001108) Computers, Environment and Urban Systems 114 (2024): 102181.
+2024. [**Unraveling Changes of Spending Behavior in Pandemic Cities: A Nationwide Study of South Korea**](https://www.sciencedirect.com/science/article/pii/S0198971524001108) Computers, Environment and Urban Systems 114 (2024): 102181.

 Qing-Quan Li, Yang Yue, **Qi-Li Gao**, **Chen Zhong**, and Joana Barros.
 2022. [**Towards a new paradigm for segregation measurement in an age of big data**](https://link.springer.com/article/10.1007/s44212-022-00003-3) Urban Informatics 1, no. 1: 1-15.